-Delaware Valley College’s courses in accounting help you earn the 30 credits needed beyond the bachelor’s degree required to sit for the CPA!
+Delaware Valley University’s courses in accounting help you earn the 30 credits needed beyond the bachelor’s degree required to sit for the CPA!
 There are currently more accounting positions in the United States than there are accountants.
 A new CPA will earn and an additional $10,000-$12,000 in starting salary over someone with a bachelor’s degree only.

 Designed for maximum efficiency, the program can be completed in as little as 21 months, offering students the fastest, most convenient path to earning their credential.
 Fall and spring courses are 14 weeks long and offered in a variety of formats--day, evening and online, with summer classes accelerated and online for those who wish to study year-round.

 Program Requirements: 30 credits

 BA 4036 Federal Corporate Income Tax

 BA 4144 Advanced Accounting

 Prerequisites: Bachelor's degree in any major, Accounting I, Accounting II, Macroeconomics